 As well as officially submitting your claim within the strict 3-month time limit (note: shorter time limits exist for certain planning and procurement decisions) from the date of the decision, it is important to enlist a solicitor that will present a comprehensive case before the court.
 Judges are reluctant to interfere with the operation of government bodies, therefore: your legal team will have to provide a case of such a high standard that a judge will have no alternative but to overrule the public authority’s decision.

-At Merit Legal, we have the resources and the know-how in building detailed and intricate cases, with access to a leading Queen’s Counsel in judicial review.
+At Merit Legal, we have the resources and the know-how in building detailed and intricate cases, with access to a leading King’s Counsel in judicial review.
 Having successfully challenged decisions by way of judicial review on multiple occasions, Qasim understands exactly what it requires to produce a compelling and persuasive case.